gdv/introduction_to_relational_databases/01-intro.md

 K is **key** if no proper subset of K is a superkey of R

 A key is a minimal superkey

+## Example: Editions table

+1. The pair (edition_id, edition_number) of the table Editions is a superkey, since there are no two rows of Editions that have the same values of edition_id and edition_number
+2. The pair (edition_id, edition_number) of the table Editions is a not a key, since we can remove an attribute (edition_number) and obtain a superkey (the single attribute edition_id)
+3. The attribute edition_id is a key.
+Since it consists of a single attribute, its minimality is trivial
+4. The pair (book_id, edition_number) is a superkey.
+Since removing any of its attribute results in set of attributes that have duplicates, (book_id, edition_number) is also a key.
+5.  book_id is a foreign key, since the values of that attributes are found in the key of the Books table.

 ## Boyce-Codd Normal Form